-Calcium is one of the essential electrolytes for the human body that plays a critical role in muscular, nervous, and cardiovascular system health.
+Calcium is one of the most important electrolytes for the human body and plays an essential role in wellness.

-Calcium is the 5th most abundant element in the human body.
-While a massive amount of the calcium (99%) in our body is stored in our bones and teeth, the remaining 1% is found in soft tissues and blood, essential for cardiac function, muscle contraction, and neuronal function.
-In addition, the mineral also plays a significant role in milk production after childbirth.
+Calcium is one of the most abundant minerals in the human body.
+The majority of calcium in our body is stored in our bones and teeth (99%), with the remainder found in soft tissues and blood (1%), which is essential for wellness.

 Recommended Dietary Allowances (RDAs) for Calcium

-We lose calcium daily through our hair, sweat, urine, and feces.
-As the body cannot make calcium, you’ll have to get the mineral through the foods you eat or from supplements.
-Ensuring you get enough is crucial for optimal health (e.g., solid bones and teeth).
+We lose calcium every day through our hair, sweat, urine, and feces.
+As the body cannot make calcium, you have to get calcium through the foods you eat or from supplements.
+Ensuring you get enough is crucial for wellness.
 How much calcium you need a day depends on your age and biological sex.